Mixin’ Styles- GB

 Sporting rounded corners on several elements, Mixin’ Styles- GB supports single columns and sidebar layouts via a collection of templates and patterns.

-Custom templates include a page with a left-side fixed vertical header, a page with no sidebar and a no sidebar pattern for posts.
+Custom templates include a page with a left-side fixed vertical header, a page with no sidebar and a no sidebar block variation.

 The theme offers four header styles including two with hero images.